-Militia clashes rock Libya’s capital leaving civilians trapped, health ministry say
+Militia clashes rock Libya’s capital, leaving civilians trapped, health ministry says

-CAIRO (AP) — Clashes between rival militias in the Libyan capital have left residents trapped in their homes unable to escape the violence, the country’s health ministry said Tuesday, in what appears to be the most intense bout of fighting to rock Tripoli this year.
+CAIRO (AP) — Clashes between rival militias in the Libyan capital have left residents trapped in their homes unable to escape the violence, the country’s health ministry said Tuesday, in what appears to be the most intense fighting to rock Tripoli this year.

-According to local media, fighting broke out between the 444 brigade and the Special Deterrence Force late Monday evening.
+Fighting broke out between the 444 brigade and the Special Deterrence Force late Monday evening, according to local media.
 Tensions flared after the head of the 444 brigade was allegedly detained by the other force at an airport in Tripoli earlier Monday, media reported.

-In a statement, the Libyan Health Ministry called on the warring sides to allow ambulance and emergency teams to enter the affected areas — primarily in the south of the city — and for blood to be sent to nearby hospitals.
+The Health Ministry urged the warring sides to allow ambulance and emergency teams to enter the affected areas, primarily in the south of the city, and for blood to be sent to nearby hospitals.

 It remains unclear how many casualties there are.
-Libya’s Red Crescent has not responded to The Associated Press’ request for comment.
+Libya’s Red Crescent did not immediately respond to a request for comment.

 OPSGroup, an organization for the aviation industry, said late Monday that a large number of aircraft departed the capital due to the clashes.
 Inbound flights were diverting to the nearby city of Misrata, it said.